June 2021 Retrospective & Income Report

 It used to be hosted on my personal website, but as I'm building up Public Lab, I feel that it is a better home for this resourceful guide.
 After all, Public Lab is all about Building in Public and people might be interested in my other offerings!

-Of course I've been hesitant to migrate it because I might lose all the organic traffic from SEO.
-After asking for advice, I learned that doing 301 redirect will likely tell Google that this guide has a new home, and all will be fine.
+Of course, I've been hesitant to migrate it because I might lose all the organic traffic from SEO.
+After asking for advice, I learned that doing 301 redirects will likely tell Google that this guide has a new home, and all will be fine.

 So I did it, and after about 16 days, I checked Google and it is ranking my new pages!